2016 Best New Theater Company- Chicago Reader (runner up)

 Who are we?

-It is the mission of Red Theater to honor audiences by “asking dangerous questions theatrically.”
+It is the mission of Red Theater to “honor ALL audiences by asking dangerous questions through free and accessible performances that broaden perspective and inspire dialogue.”
 We continue this mission through our #FreeTheater Initiative and by featuring nontraditional artists and diverse voices in theatrically compelling ways.

 Why are we Red?

 Red Theater Lincoln began in 2008 as a means of empowering students excluded from the traditional “Go Big Red” football-centered curriculum at The University of Nebraska-Lincoln.
 Our message of empowerment spread to the community of Lincoln and then to Omaha.
 Members of each collective then moved to found collectives in Chicago, Purchase, and Tucson respectively.

 Got troubles?
 Please don’t hesitate to contact us by emailing: email@example.com